-Dr. Stephenson is a physical therapist and medical writer, currently board certified clinical specialist in women’s health physical therapy at Newton-Wellesley Ambulatory Care Center in Newton, Massachusetts.
+Dr. Stephenson is a physical therapist and medical writer, currently a board-certified clinical specialist in women’s health physical therapy at Newton-Wellesley Ambulatory Care Center in Newton, Massachusetts.
 She is the past President of the International Organization of Physical Therapists in Women’s Health, (IOPTWH) a sub-group of the World Confederation for Physical Therapy (WCPT).
-She has additionally served on many national boards: for the American Board of Physical Therapy Specialists and the Section on Women’s Health of the American Physical Therapy Association (APTA)
+She has additionally served on many national boards: the American Board of Physical Therapy Specialists and the Section on Women’s Health of the American Physical Therapy Association (APTA)

-Dr. Stephenson specializes in obstetrics pre and post partum, pelvic floor disorders and trauma, incontinence, lymphadema and orthopedic areas of practice.
+Dr. Stephenson specializes in obstetrics pre and postpartum, pelvic floor disorders and trauma, incontinence, lymphedema, and orthopedic areas of practice.
 Her areas of research include high-risk pregnancy and treatment of the breast cancer patient.
-She is the primary author on Obstetrics and Gynecologic Care in Physical Therapy second edition and additionally has written many chapters, study modules and videos on issues related to women’s health and orthopedics.
-She is adjunct clinical assistant professor for the Massachusetts General Hospital Institute of Health Professions and lectures nationally and internationally.
+She is the primary author of Obstetrics and Gynecologic Care in Physical Therapy second edition and additionally has written many chapters, study modules, and videos on issues related to women’s health and orthopedics.
+She is an adjunct clinical assistant professor for the Massachusetts General Hospital Institute of Health Professions and lectures nationally and internationally.
 Dr. Stephenson serves on the rehabilitation advisory board of the World Wide Fistula Fund and along with Terry Benedict founded the Global Women’s Health Initiative.

 Susan C. Clinton